britzl/publicexamples/examples/peer_to_peer/README.md

-# peer to peer
+# Peer to Peer discovery
-This example shows p2p discovery using LuaSockets
+The peer to peer discovery example has moved [here](https://github.com/britzl/defnet).